 How does Ottawa compare to Toronto for gardening?

 Toronto has about 42 more frost-free days than Ottawa (197 vs 155).
 Toronto can grow sweet potatoes, watermelons, and 90-day heirlooms that Ottawa can't reliably manage.
 Ottawa's cooler climate is actually better for cool-season crops — lettuce, spinach, and kale last longer in the garden before bolting compared to hot Toronto summers.
+See our lettuce planting guide for Ontario for spring and fall sowing windows by city.

 📖 Related Guides & Calculators